Bltgn/DF-succubus/README.md

 To get slade blocks, build the underworld drill from the furnaces menu after discovering magma.
 Like magma forges, it must have one of its tiles overlapping a pit with at least 4 levels of magma.
 A miner can then conjure slade blocks (for construction) or boulders (for craft or masonry jobs).

 If you wish to make a glass tower instead, glass blocks can easily be produced using the Floating Glass Furnace, built using a tin bar.
 This workshop is ten times more efficient than a regular glass furnace.

+## New materials ##

+Because the succubi wish to reshape the world in their image, you will obtain of new materials to build with:

+* Afelsteel: This corrupted steel is extremely dense and possess a sharper edge, making it great for weaponsmithing.
+* Octobronze: An unaturally light bronze best suited to provide your succubi with a light and solid protection.

 ## Summoning ##
 You can spawn pets in your fort by building a summoning portal over a magma pit.
 Evil pets are useful for various tasks or can be butchered for food.